thiagola92/ez-curved-lines-2d/README.md

 - [x] Add a Show/Hide GUI hints toggle in edit dock
 - [x] Enable/Disable editing toggle in edit dock
 - [x] Create Rect and Ellipse in editor tab in dock
-- [ ] Ditch old examples
+- [x] Ditch old examples
+- [ ] Updated manual in README
+- [ ] Record new explainers (keep them short this time! let them read the docs, fgs :D)
 - [ ] New name for the plugin: Scalable Vector Shapes 2D
-- [ ] Updated manual in README

 ## Could have